xTwo56/coinswap/README.md

 This library is currently under beta development and is in an experimental stage.
 There are known and unknown bugs. **Mainnet use is strictly NOT recommended.**

-Additionally, note that this code is currently designed to run exclusively on Linux systems.

 # About

 Coinswap is a decentralized [atomic swap](https://bitcoinops.org/en/topics/coinswap/) protocol that enables trustless swaps of Bitcoin UTXOs through a decentralized, Sybil-resistant marketplace.